The Arts

 Cross curricular Art

-As well as our discrete Art lessons we enjoy cross curricular art throughout the school.
-Here are some examples:
+As well as our discrete Art lessons we enjoy cross curricular art throughout the school such as in Reception where we explored the seasons through our "Pumpkin Patch" paintings and our beautiful snowflake prints.

 Design and Technology